sterlingwes/unocha-flashes/README.md

 - ensure the paragraph exists in the non-raw markdown file holding the values you want for the missing report date, and if it is not in the file you would add a template string to match against
 - ensure the regex will match against the resulting string once it exists in the non-raw markdown file and add or amend accordingly until the values show up

+If you find a segment is matching when it shouldn't, you can add an exclusion regex matcher.